 Managing Documents Generated by Your LOS

 Generating documents through an LOS is not the end of the story.
 Documents must be retained in accordance with the bank or credit union’s retention policy and other regulatory requirements.
 Some financial institutions choose to store most or all their documents in hard copy format, which can consume large amounts of physical space.
 Other banks and credit unions integrate their LOS to an electronic document management system, such as AccuAccount, which can yield additional efficiencies.
+Read more about extracting documents from your LOS in this playbook.

 Continue Reading about Document Management